 What do I need to prepare for the procedure?

 Do not take blood thinners, aspirin, ibuprofen, fish oils, vitamin E, niacin or drink caffeine or alcohol 48 hours prior to and after your procedure.
 These will increase the blood flow and cause for bad retention.
-Three days prior to your appointment, scrub your lips with a lip scrub, and continue use a good moisturizing chapstick, I recommend Aquaphor.
+Also, not using these products will help with the pain.
+Three days prior to your appointment, scrub your lips with a lip scrub, and continue use of a good moisturizing chapstick, I recommend Aquaphor.
 I can provide you with a lip scrub prior, or you can make your own.
 Also, stay hydrated by drinking a lot of water, this will help with your healed results.
 We want your lips as healthy as possible before your appointment.
 No chapped or dry lips on appointment day.